tahaelhajji/tahaelhajji.github.io/_pages/about.md

 ![Illustration of electric machines](/images/homepage_electric_machines.png){: .align-right width="300px"}
 I'm Taha.
 This is my official website.

-I graduated with a PhD in Electrical Engineering at [École Normale Supérieure] (https://ens-paris-saclay.fr/en), faculty of [Paris-Saclay University] (https://www.universite-paris-saclay.fr/en).
+I graduated with a PhD in Electrical Engineering at <a href="https://ens-paris-saclay.fr/en">École Normale Supérieure</a>.
+, faculty of [Paris-Saclay University] (https://www.universite-paris-saclay.fr/en).

 I am currently working on the design and optimization of high speed electric machines for transport electrification.